Making money while you sleep has a beautiful ring to it.

 This type of investment can be genuinely passive if it’s already generating revenue with very little hands-on involvement.
 But keep in mind: if a site is making revenue, it will not be cheap to buy.
 Alternatively, a website might require some slight upkeep to make sure it runs smoothly and keeps your passive income coming.

 Pro: Once the ball is rolling, you can make a lot of money very quickly.

 Con: Creating a website can be tough.
 And buying one can be expensive.

 Affiliate marketing isn’t the only way to make money online.
 Some websites sell digital products.
 But most common is to rely on advertising revenue as their primary source of building a passive income.

 If you’ve spent any amount of time on significant sites like ESPN, The Weather Channel, Google, etc., then you’ve seen lots of advertisements on them.
 If you don’t remember seeing ads, then you either have a formidable adblocker, or you’ve learned to ignore them.
 Nice!

-As you can imagine, the reason these sites have ads on display is that they are being rewarded handsomely to do so.
-The key to generating income in this way is to have a website with a lot of users since there is a strong correlation between the number of eyeballs on your website and the amount of income you’ll be making.
+As you can imagine, these sites have ads on display because they get handsomely rewarded for doing so.
+The key to generating income in this way is to have a website with a lot of users.
+There is a strong correlation between the number of eyeballs on your website and the amount of income you’ll make.
 Easy enough to understand.

-If you have a friend with an old site that they never use it might be worth acquiring, it if they have traffic.
-Adding ads to a website is super simple, and you could be earning some passive income quickly.
+If you have a friend with an old site that they never use, it might be worth acquiring it if they have traffic.
+Adding ads to a website is super simple, and you could start earning some passive income quickly.